ScriptRaccoon/tailwind-benchmark-3/README.md

 Tailwind's CSS output contains several unused CSS variables such as `--tw-bg-opacity:1`.
 When we remove these, the file size reduces to 1.384 bytes, which is still a bit larger than the Vanilla CSS file.
 In any case, Tailwind's HTML will be larger.

 As in the previous benchmarks, these are rather small projects, and it is not clear if they are representative of real-world projects.
-Further testing is necessary.
+Further testing is necessary\*.

+\*See [this benchmark](https://github.com/TGlide/tailwind-benchmark) by Thomas G. Lopes with more data, where Tailwind's bundle size is indeed smaller.